raf-pllz/Electronics-Inventory-Manager/README.md

 # Creative Tools – Electronics Inventory Manager

 A terminal-based Electronics Inventory Manager written in Python.
-The project provides a structured, mode-driven Command Line Interface (CLI) with colored output, contextual prompts, and JSON-based file management, designed to scale into a full inventory system.
+The project provides an interactive CLI for creating, opening, and managing JSON-based inventory files, with support for adding and removing electronic components through structured command modes.

+This repository currently represents a **development-stage build** and serves as the foundation for a more complete inventory management system.

 ---

 ## Overview

-Creative Tools – Electronics Inventory Manager is a development-stage CLI application that allows users to interact with electronics inventory data through dedicated command modes.
-The system emphasizes clarity, modularity, and extensibility, while maintaining a clean terminal user experience.
+Creative Tools – Electronics Inventory Manager is a command-driven CLI application designed to manage electronics inventory data stored in `.json` files.
+It emphasizes:

-The application currently supports JSON-based inventory files, stored in a dedicated database directory, and introduces contextual command prompts that adapt to the active mode.
+- Clear terminal UX with ANSI colors
+- Mode-based command interaction
+- Structured inventory object handling
+- Safe file and data manipulation
+- Extensible architecture for future growth

+The application operates entirely in the terminal and does not rely on external libraries.

 ---

 ## Features

-- Interactive, mode-aware terminal interface
+- Interactive command-line interface
 - ANSI-colored output and dynamic prompts
+- JSON-based inventory storage
-- Automatic database folder creation
+- Automatic database (vault) folder creation
+- File-based inventory management
+- Object-level inventory manipulation

+### Core Capabilities

+- Create inventory files
+- Open existing inventory files
+- Add components to an inventory
+- Remove components by **ID** or **Name**
-- JSON-based inventory file handling
+- Purge inventory files safely
-- Paged command navigation system
+- Paginated command listing with navigation
-- Command-specific help inside command mode
-- Clear separation between logic, data, and UI helpers

 ---

+## Inventory Objects

+Each inventory entry (component) consists of:

+- **Name**
+- **Description**
+- **Stock quantity** (integer ≥ 0)
+- **Unique ID**

+Objects are stored as structured JSON entries and managed interactively through prompts.

+---

 ## Project Structure

+## Project Structure

 ```
 .
+├── CLIUI.py            # Script that handles commonly used UI elements for all scripts
+├── data.py             # Data used by main.py
+├── jsonprocess.py      # Script that handles the .json file processes
 ├── main.py             # Main application in python
-├── data.py        # Data used by main.py
-├── README.md      # Project documentation
-├── Database       # Software-Created folder for the .json files
+├── notifications.py    # Script that handles the notifications for the user
+├── README.md           # Project Read Me file
+├── CHANGELOG.md        # Project Changelog
 ```

 ---